-Dr. Joshua Barnett is co-president and chief operating officer for NIET, responsible for supporting NIET partnerships with strategic oversight of research, NIET's higher education innovation, and service delivery.
-He is also the principal leader and investigator for NIET's successful federal projects.
+Previously, Josh served as president and chief operating officer for NIET, where he supported NIET partnerships with strategic oversight of research, NIET's higher education innovation, and service delivery.
+He was also the principal leader and investigator for NIET's successful federal projects.
 He has been with NIET since January 2013 when he joined as the organization's senior vice president of research and evaluation.
 In that role, he led NIET's research agenda and production of evidentiary support for all initiatives and grant programs.
 He also directed all external evaluation projects and research services.

-Joshua's research work throughout his career has explored how to improve educator quality in all schools for all students by addressing two related issues: examining how teachers and principals are evaluated and how resources are distributed to and used within schools.
+Josh's research work throughout his career has explored how to improve educator quality in all schools for all students by addressing two related issues: examining how teachers and principals are evaluated and how resources are distributed to and used within schools.

-Before joining NIET, Joshua worked as an assistant professor of education policy and evaluation at Arizona State University, a visiting scholar at Massey University in New Zealand and a research associate in the Office for Education Policy at the University of Arkansas.
+Before joining NIET, Josh worked as an assistant professor of education policy and evaluation at Arizona State University, a visiting scholar at Massey University in New Zealand and a research associate in the Office for Education Policy at the University of Arkansas.

-Joshua has taught courses in research methods, school finance, evaluation, and educational psychology; worked as an evaluator for nearly three dozen federal and state grants; served as an evaluator for the U.S. Institute of Education Sciences; and worked with local, state and national government agencies and organizations on projects aimed at improving educator effectiveness.
+Josh has taught courses in research methods, school finance, evaluation, and educational psychology; worked as an evaluator for nearly three dozen federal and state grants; served as an evaluator for the U.S. Institute of Education Sciences; and worked with local, state and national government agencies and organizations on projects aimed at improving educator effectiveness.